Physiotherapy Approach to Femoral Stress Fractures: Causes, Symptoms, and Recovery

 Inadequate Footwear and Surface Impact: Worn-out shoes or training on hard surfaces can increase loading forces.

-Symptoms and Physiotherapy Assessment
+Symptoms of Femoral Stress Fractures and Physiotherapy Assessment

 Symptoms develop gradually and can include: